zielperson/AI-whispers/PanelGPT/readme.md

 - Further developments include Recursive Panel GPT and Recursive Panel with Judge.

 ### Overview
 Panel GPT is a technique introduced by Sun in 2023, which focuses on optimizing AI model performance using specific strategies.
 The detailed methodology and implementations can be found in Sun's [GitHub repository](https://github.com/holarissun/PanelGPT).
-A significant highlight of this technique is the penalty avoidance strategy, which has proven to be highly effective.
+Interesting is the high positive effect of the penalty avoidance strategy.

 https://github.com/holarissun/PanelGPT
 ### Prompt Details